 Loss of appetite

-Leptospirosis and antifreeze can also cause kidney failure, and ingesting antifreeze can also lead to seizures and coma.
+Leptospirosis and antifreeze can also cause kidney failure, and ingesting antifreeze can lead to seizures and coma.

 With antifreeze, it only takes a minute amount of the highly toxic chemical ethylene glycol to have a devastating effect on your dog's health.